Behold my propane-powered fire magics!

 and Sufficiently Advanced Alien

 In case you're wondering, here are all three laws

 .
 The first law is partially covered by In Theory

 and the second by Beyond the Impossible

 open/close all folders

-Mahou Sensei Negima! has one arc where thousands of students are given magic to wield.
+- Mahou Sensei Negima! has one arc where thousands of students are given magic to wield.
 Then they fight off baddies with it.
 The catch?
-They are told it's just highly advanced computerized effect technology and that it's just a game, in order to keep up The Masquerade.
+They are told it's just highly advanced computerized effect technology and that it's just a game, in order to keep up the masquerade.

-Electricity can also be used to power magic, as the magic community is quite fine with Magitek.
+- Electricity can also be used to power magic, as the magic community is quite fine with Magitek.
 It's even appears to be pretty efficient at it.
 However, most mages don't seem to have the technical expertise to really take advantage of this, and obviously most people don't know enough about magic to work it from their side either.
 Chao and Hakase (and by extension Chachamaru) on the other hand...

-Outlaw Star featured as a important plot point the Caster Guns that fire unique shells that are incredibly powerful.
+- Outlaw Star featured as an important plot point the Caster Guns that fire unique shells that are incredibly powerful.
 The main theories as to their origin is that they are either a piece of lost advanced technology or magical in nature.
 It turns out to be a little of both.